ataylor89/rsa/README.md

-Serialize | Convert an object and its data into a series of bytes Sieve | A sieve is a filter; the kitchen colander is a type of sieve Symmetric key cryptography | A form of cryptography where the encryption key is identical to the decryption key Table | A table is really just a synonym for a database (it can be a list, a map, a MySQL table, etc)
+Serialize | Convert an object and its data into a series of bytes Sieve | A sieve is a filter; the kitchen colander is a type of sieve Symmetric key cryptography | A form of cryptography where the encryption key is identical to the decryption key Table | A table is really just a synonym for a database (it can be a list, a map, a MySQL table, etc); a table is a database